gestylinaga/Notes/docs/atbswp2.md

-# Capter 2: Flow Control
+# Chapter 2: Flow Control

 *Flow Control Statements* decide which lines of code to execute, under which conditions

 ## Boolean Values

-* name after mathematician George Boole
+* named after mathematician George Boole

 * data type with only 2 possible values: **True** or **False** -- case sensitive